MSKL/TicTacToeAI/README.md

-# TicTacToeAI
+# Tic-tac-toe AI
 A simple game written in Python3 and PyGame to teach me the game theory MinMax algorithm.

 ## The Roadmap
-- [x] Make tiles change on click (3x3)
+- [x] Make tiles change on click
-- [x] Expand the map to be any size
-- [x] Make algorithm detect win situation
+- [x] Make an algorithm to detect win situation
-- [ ] Make algorithm detect draw situation
+- [ ] Make an algorithm to detect draw situation
 - [x] Make visualisation (draw black lines over the winning line)
-- [ ] Simple algorithm to check all possible states that can happen
+- [ ] Make an algorithm to check and count all possible states the game can end in
-- [ ] Apply MinMax
+- [ ] Write the MinMax algorithm
-- [ ] Add alfa/beta branching
+- [ ] Add Alfa/Beta branching to further speed up the MM algorithm